SSWConsulting/SSW.Rules.Content/rules/do-you-monetize-your-gpt-model/rule.md

 ## What makes a good custom GPT?

 Default ChatGPT is pretty good at a lot of things, but there are some limitations.
-When you are considering a custom GPT, you should look at 3 main features or areas where your custom GPT can outshine default ChatGPT:
+When you are considering a custom GPT, there are 3 areas where you can overcome the limitations of standard ChatGPT:

 ### Retrieval Augmented Generation (RAG)